 3. Show Empathy and Compassion

 Acknowledge the difficulty of the situation and show genuine compassion.
-Say, "I understand this is very hard," and "I want you to know that this decision was not made lightly."
+You might say, “I understand this is very hard,” or “This decision wasn’t made lightly.”

 Even though the news is unfortunate, expressing empathy makes the employee feel valued and respected.
 Listen to their responses without interruption.
-Being present and empathetic can help alleviate some of their emotional stress.
-Your compassionate approach can significantly alter their perception and handling of the situation.
+Being present and empathetic can ease emotional stress and help them cope more positively.

 4. Provide Clear Next Steps